Jose-guer/TDLAS-WMS-Simulation-Code/README.md

 # TDLAS-WMS-Simulation-Code
-MATALB code for the simulation of molecular absorption spectra using the HITRAN and HITEMP databases.
+MATALB and Python code for the simulation of molecular absorption spectra using the HITRAN and HITEMP databases.
 Code for the simulation of WMS harmonics using the calibration-free WMS model, and laser characterization examples with data are also included.

 ## Release date
-The code is still being prepared and documented as of Nov.
-3rd - 2025, and will be made publically available soon!
+The code is still being prepared and documented as of Dec.
+4th - 2025, and will be made publically available soon!

 ## System requirements
-This code runs on MATALB in any operating system.
-The signal processing toolbox is required.
+The MATALB implementation of the code requires the signal processing toolbox.

 ## Description of Code